-The Hamilton Citizens Band is an incorporated society with band rehearsal rooms in Clyde museum in French Bay.
-St in Hamilton.
+The Hamilton Citizens Band is an incorporated society with band St in Hamilton.
 The old tennis club was bought in 1993 on a 20-year renewing ground lease from Hamilton Council.
 The renovations were managed by two society members who were trades professionals.